 All Habits Have a Cue and a Reward

 As with all habits, there is a cue (or cues) that starts the process and makes one crave an expected reward.
 The process could be as simple as, (cue) finding a rough nail causing anxiety, chew the nail to make it smooth leading to removal of the anxiety (reward).
 In reality, the process can be more involved.

 Stopping Biting Your Nails Can Be Easy

-If you want to stop nail biting, or stop picking the skin around your nails, the process is usually quite simple and my blog article “Good Hypnotherapy Stops Nail Biting” gives an example of just how simple it can be.
+If you want to stop nail biting, or stop picking the skin around your nails, the process is usually quite simple.
 There can, however, be complications.
 Sometimes nail biting can be linked to something called a secondary gain.
 A secondary gain is a benefit, or perceived benefit, that occurs as a result of an unwanted behaviour.
 People rarely realise when their habit has a secondary gain.

 When Stopping Biting Your Nails Can Be Hard

 To illustrate a secondary gain, I will use the example of Mr X. Mr X came to me to address his nail biting.
 Mr X had bitten his nails for as long as he could remember.
 As a tax exile he had visited me on one of his regular visits back to the UK.
 Having taken early retirement he was biding his time while he waited for his £100,000 a year pension to kick in.
 Mr X had run a successful investment company in the City.
 The clue to his secondary gain came in a casual “throw away” comment.
 The comment was, “a lot of the top people in the City bite their nails”.
 Having worked “in the City” myself I do not believe this to be the case but he did and in some way his nail biting identified him as “something big in the City” in a way that his considerable wealth did not.
 Subconsciously if he stopped biting his nails, it would mean he was no longer a member of that elite group.